auto3000/pedalpii/README.md

 ## Future of pedalpIII

-pedalpIII (aka pedalpi v3) is intended to be an hardware rebase from pedalpII.
-There are two technical paths:
+In the short term, pedalpIII (aka pedalpi v3) is intended to be an hardware rebase from pedalpII for more affordable components.
+- The total cost for this hardware is targeted under 60$.
+The main cost are the NanoPi Neo Air (30$) that include an onboard, and the Hammond 1590DD aluminium box (20$).
+Remaining furnitures are under 10$: one 1602 LCD display, one MF-A04 bakelite knob, two 1/4 mono jack plug audio connector, two 1/4 jack socket connector female panel mount, and one 3PDT switch true bypass.

+In the long term, ideas are welcome:
-1- replace the costly USB sound card for a cheaper sound card, like Audio Injector (25$) to reach a 100$ budget 2- add a second audio input and a second audio output from the actual USB sound card 3- both 1 and 2
+ - Supports stereo pedal effects with a second audio input and a second audio output
-4- additional buttons or additional physical commands like expression pedal for wahwah
+ - Supports for additional buttons or additional physical commands like expression pedal for wahwah